iosphere/ISHPermissionKit/README.md

 permission only when the app needs it.
 However there might be occassions, where multiple permissions are required at the same time: e.g. when starting to record location and motion data.

+This framework also provides explicit ways to ask for the user's permission where the systems APIs only provide implicit methods of doing so.

 Recommended reading: [The Right Way To Ask Users For iOS Permissions](http://techcrunch.com/2014/04/04/the-right-way-to-ask-users-for- ios-permissions/ "by Brenden Mulligan (@mulligan)")

+Supported permission categories:
+* CoreLocation: Always and WhenInUse
+* CoreMotion: Activity data (step counting, etc.)
+* Microphone
+* Photos: Camera Roll and Camera
+* LocalNotifications

 # Roadmap